-With SRE, 100% reliability is not expected; failure is planned for and accepted.
+With SRE, 100% reliability is not expected—failure is planned for and expected.

-The development team is able to "spend" the error budget when releasing a new feature.
-Using the SLO and error budget, the development team can determine whether or not a product or service is able to launch based on the available error budget.
+Once established, the development team is able to "spend" the error budget when releasing a new feature.
+Using the SLO and error budget, the team then determines whether a product or service can launch based on the available error budget.

-If a service is running within the error budget, then the development team can launch whenever they want, but if the system currently has too many errors or goes down for longer than the error budget allows then no new launches can take place until the errors are within budget.
+If a service is running within the error budget, then the development team can launch whenever it wants, but if the system currently has too many errors or goes down for longer than the error budget allows then no new launches can take place until the errors are within budget.

 The development team conducts automated operations tests to demonstrate reliability.

 Site reliability engineers split their time between operations tasks and project work.
-According to SRE best practices from Google, a site reliability engineer can only spend a maximum of 50% of their time on operations, which should be monitored to ensure they don’t go over.
+According to SRE best practices from Google, site reliability engineers can only spend a maximum of 50% of their time on operations—and they should be monitored to ensure they don’t go over.

-The rest of the time should be spent on development tasks like creating new features, scaling the system, and implementing automation.
+The rest of the their time should be spent on development tasks like creating new features, scaling the system, and implementing automation.

-Excess operational work and poorly performing services can be redirected back to the dev team to run instead of the site reliability engineer spending too much time on the operations of an application or service.
+Excess operational work and poorly performing services can be redirected back to the development team so that the site reliability engineer doesn't spend too much time on the operations of an application or service.

 Automation is an important part of the site reliability engineer’s role.
-If they are dealing with a problem repeatedly then they will automate a solution.
-This also helps ensure that operations work remains at half of their workload.
+If they are repeatedly dealing with a problem, then they will likely automate a solution.

 Maintaining the balance between operations and development work is a key component of SRE.